gcarq/inox-patchset/README.md

 See [ArchLinux chromium PKGBUILD](https://projects.archlinux.org/svntogit/packages.git/tree/trunk/PKGBUILD?h=packages/chromium#n37) on how it's applied or this [HOWTO](https://www.chromium.org/developers/how-tos/api-keys) for an in-depth API key explanation.

 Since we don't want to use these APIs at all, the keys are not set (at least for inox package on AUR).

+####disable-translation-lang-fetch.patch
+Disables language fetching when settings are opened for the first time

+####disable-update-pings.patch
+Disables update pings to https://clients2.google.com/service/update2 which is used for component updates.

+####branding.patch
+Replaces 'Chromium' strings with 'Inox' and removes 'Sign in to Chromium...' item from wrench menu

 ## Build flags